ascendancyy/praxis/README.md

 ### Using Package Control

-If you're a [package control](http://wbond.net/sublime_packages/package_control) type of person, you can easily install Praxis via the `Package Control: Install Package` command.
+If you're a [Package Control](http://wbond.net/sublime_packages/package_control) type of person, you can easily install Praxis via the `Package Control: Install Package` command.
 Just search for `Theme - Praxis` in the packages list.

 ## Activating the theme